Revanthsahu05/COLLEGE-PREDICTOR/README.md

 # c-language
 This a project on c language
+josaa college predictor based on your jee advanced rank..